canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 fetched earlier also includes a list of the relations possible, and from this we can see that the k8s-worker requires "cluster: k8s-cluster"

-To connect these charms, we use the 'integrate' command, adding the interface we wish to connect
+To connect these charms and effectively add the worker to our cluster, we use the 'integrate' command, adding the interface we wish to connect

 ```